AmmarRiaz123/MLOPS-finance/mlops-project/README.md

 Important: Do NOT run training inside the API container.
 Training is offline and invoked via the Prefect flow or separate training jobs.

+Each training script now saves a canonical feature-name list on successful completion:
+  - models/latest/feature_names.json
+  - training/<model>/metrics/latest/training_features.json
+If a model's feature list is not present, re-run its training script from the project root to generate the canonical files.

 ---

 ## How to run locally (developer quick-start)